-Help@Hand is a direct acting aid organization, founded by Kristian Rankloo.
+Help at Hand is a direct acting aid organization, founded by Kristian Rankloo.
 All collected contributions go to children in need and providing them with food, security, better health and education.
-Help@Hand is working directly on locations and ensures that the funds raised are being used where they do most good.
+Help at Hand is working directly on locations and ensures that the funds raised are being used where they do most good.
 We cannot help everyone – but we can make all the difference to someone.

 How we work

 Help at Hand is a small organization and we have chosen to focus our engagement to selected aid projects.
 We pay regular visits to the locations we are committed to and we personally make sure that the right help reaches the right receiver.
 This may involve handing out food packages in disaster areas, build orphanages, buy school materials or working with health promotion activities for children living on the street.
 By being physically on the locations, we meet people, see their needs and can follow up our efforts.

 Unlike the many aid organizations, we ensure that all contributions reaches the projects.
 Our finances are according to the Swedish tax regulations and controlled pro bono by BDO Sweden.

 If you wish to support Help at Hand your contribution is warmly welcomed.
 All contributions will go directly to the projects.